-We review the carrying amounts of our long-lived assets for potential impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+We monitor events and changes in circumstances that could indicate carrying amounts of intangible assets may not be recoverable.
+We review the carrying amounts of our intangible assets for potential impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment indicators may include any significant changes in the manner of our use of the assets or the strategy of our overall business, certain reorganization initiatives, significant negative industry or economic trends and significant decline in our share price for a sustained period.

-In evaluating recoverability we compare the carrying amounts of the asset or assets groups with their respective estimated undiscounted future cash flows.
-If the asset or assets group are determined to be impaired, an impairment charge is recorded as the amount by which the carrying amount of the asset or assets group exceed their fair value.
+When such events or changes in circumstances occur, we compare the carrying amounts of the asset or assets groups with their respective estimated undiscounted future cash flows.
+If the asset or assets group are determined to be impaired, an impairment charge is recorded in the amount by which the carrying amount of the asset or assets group exceed their fair value.

-During the year ended December 31, 2021, we did not record any impairment charges related to our definite life intangible assets, compared to \$5.3 million recorded during the year ended December 31, 2020.
+During the years ended December 31, 2022, and 2021, we did not record any impairment charges related to our definite life intangible assets.

-In 2021, additional intangible assets of \$52.4 million were recognized by us as part of our acquisitions of XAAR and RPS.
+In 2022, additional intangible assets of \$5.2 million were recognized by us as part of our asset acquisition from Riven, a quality assurance company.